📚Northern Lights Season Guide

 Clear skies are essential

-ClearPerfect aurora visibility ✓
+ClearPerfect viewing ✓

 Partly CloudyBreaks possible